gapatino/Eye-movements-lesion-simulator/README.md

 7. The web app should appear in the current tab of your web-broser
 8. If you want to edit the HTML file go to a text editor and load the file.
 We recommend Atom (https://atom.io/)
 9. After making edits in the HTML file save them in the text editor.
 If you then refresh the file in the web-browser you will see the changes reflected

-_Note:_ There is an animation for right eye nystagmus on rightward gaze when there is a lesion of the left medial longitudinal fasciculus (internuclear ophtalmoplegia).
-For some reason the animation doesn't work on Chrome until the user clicks on the "move right" button twice.